mollie/Episerver/README.md

 <details><summary>6.
 Change the Foundation Order-Confirmation controller</summary>
 <p>

-Change the Foundation Order-Confirmation page to accept the order trackingnumber instead of the order Id. \
+Change the Foundation Order Confirmation Page to accept the Order Trackingnumber instead of the Order Id. \
 See a sample of the changed OrderConfirmationController here:

 ```csharp